WHATSAPP-DATA-BUFFET/WhatsApp-Medi-Buddy/README.md

 ---

-# Patient-Healthcare Communication Assistant
+# WHATSAPP DATA BUFFET

-The use case aims to enhance communication and interaction between patients and healthcare providers.
-By leveraging Mistral AI’s function-calling fine-tuning APIs, we've developed an assistant capable of efficiently and accurately handling various patient queries.
+The WhatsApp Data Buffet is designed to enhance communication and interaction between patients and healthcare providers.
+Leveraging Mistral AI’s Function Calling fine-tuning APIs, the model is fine-tuned on patient records to efficiently and accurately retrieve information.
+This assistant handles various patient queries, ensuring quick and precise responses, thereby improving overall patient care and operational efficiency.

 ## Table of Contents
 - [Installation](#installation)